The history of the 34th Fighter Squadron on Ie Shima.

 and moved to Bluethenthal Field, NC., a month later.
 The squadron served in the final stages of World War II flying the P-47 Thunderbolt.
 It saw limited combat operations in the Western Pacific from May 1945 to August 14, 1946, while it was stationed in the Ryukyu Islands, first on le Shima and later Okinawa.
 P-47 Thunderbolt Models

-The 34th FS was inactivated October15, 1946, following the war and was redesignated the 34th Fighter-Day Squadron prior to its reactivation, November 1954, at George Air Force Base, California.
+The 34th FS was inactivated October 15, 1946, following the war and was redesignated the 34th Fighter-Day Squadron prior to its reactivation, November 1954, at George Air Force Base, California.
 It was part of the 413th Fighter-Day Wing and was equipped with the

 F-86 Sabre Jet Models.

-The 34th transition into the F-100 Super Sabre in 1956, which it flew until 1959 when it was inactivated.
+F-100 Super Sabre in 1956, which it flew until 1959 when it was inactivated.

 F-100 Super Sabre Models